Use existing research and data

 There may be public information available about your users.
 Possible sources include:

 - Australian Bureau of Statistics

 - industry bodies and associations

 Bring your research and data together

-To develop a clear picture of the users, consolidate your research and data.
-Read or analyse the research you have collected.
-Decide the following:
+To gain a clear picture of the users, consolidate your research and data and analyse the research you have collected.

 This will help you understand what users’ need and decide if further research or exploration is required.